 Italy in 3 Weeks or More

 Three weeks gives you enough time to explore Italy's two large islands, Sicily and Sardinia, in addition to the above-mentioned itineraries.
 Palermo, Sicily's capital, feels a world apart from the rest of the country, a bustling scruffy city where medieval alleyways harbor wonderful Baroque churches and Norman architecture.
 Across the island, temples, theatres, and churches are a legacy of the island's foreign rulers—Greeks, Phoenicians, Romans, Arabs, Norman, and Spanish are just some of those who settled here.

 North of Sicily lies Sardinia, a popular summer destination among Italians.
-Its beaches are some of the most beautiful in the country, with secluded coves with powdery white-sand beaches and crystal-clear waters.
-If you’re here in February or March, don’t miss the three-day equestrian Sa Sartiglia festival, which takes place in the quiet village of Oristano on the last Sunday before Lent, ending on Shrove Tuesday.
-Masked participants don traditional costumes and mounted contestants ride through the streets in a thrilling spectacle.
+Its beaches are some of the most beautiful in the country, with secluded coves, powdery white-sand beaches, and crystal-clear waters.
+If you're here in February or March, don't miss the three-day equestrian Sa Sartiglia festival, which takes place in the quiet village of Oristano on the last Sunday before Lent, ending on Shrove Tuesday.
+Masked participants don traditional costumes, and mounted contestants ride through the streets in a thrilling spectacle.